 All staff at Imanadari have received training in privacy and confidentiality.
 The reception and administrative staff at Imanadari are able to view administrative data (such as contact and financial details) that you provide to us.
 They may occasionally view routine GP correspondence for administrative purposes (such as billing, corresponding with medicare, or sending faxes to a GP).

 If you know one of our reception staff and still wish to see a counsellor at the practice, let the counsellor know in your first session.
 This will ensure that you can discuss ways to maintain your right to privacy, and ensure that you feel comfortable accessing our service.

 If required, your counsellor may arrange with you to book your sessions and discuss payment directly with them rather than with reception staff.
-They may also organise for you to attend sessions on days when the reception staff are working from home.

 How does Imanadari protect my privacy?

 All of the staff at Imanadari have training in privacy and confidentiality.
 Information regarding gender, bodies, sexuality, relationships, and lifestyles is considered highly sensitive health information.
 As such, we take several measures to ensure you information is kept as safely as possible.

 All of your clinical notes are stored under a unique code to assist with anonymity of your information, and are not stored in electronic format.